giantswarm/docs/src/content/guides/tenant-cluster-labelling/index.md

 ## Working with tenant cluster labels using the Giant Swarm API

-Tenant cluster labels of clusters with release version 10.0.0 and above are returned by executing a [getClusters] request.
+Tenant cluster labels of clusters with release version 10.0.0 and above on AWS are returned by executing a [getClusters] request.
 The field `labels` of suitable tenant clusters contains the labels currently attached to the cluster.

 Selecting tenant clusters based on a set of labels can be achieved through the [getV5ClustersByLabel](/api/#operation/getV5ClustersByLabel) operation.